Jump to Recipe →

 Pasta Integration and Sauce Formation (3-5 minutes)

-Step 9: Final Flavor Building Add chopped parsley in the final 30 seconds and use tongs or a wooden spoon to distribute everything evenly.
-Taste adjustment: Add salt if needed, but remember your pasta water was already salted.
+Step 9: Final Flavor Building.
+The AddBuilding chopped the final 30 seconds and used tongs or a wooden spoon to distribute everything evenly.
+Taste adjustment: Add salt if needed, but remember your pasta water was already evenly salted.
 Serving temperature: This is best served immediately while hot.

 Success Indicators

-You’ll know you nailed it when the garlic is golden brown and fragrant (never burnt), pasta is perfectly al dente and well-coated with oil, sauce clings to pasta without being greasy or dry, fresh parsley adds bright color and herbal notes, and the overall dish is aromatic and visually appealing.
+You’ll know you nailed it when the garlic is golden brown and fragrant (never burnt), the pasta is perfectly al dente and well-coated with oil, the sauce clings to the pasta without being greasy or dry, fresh parsley adds bright color and herbal notes, and the overall dish is aromatic and visually appealing.

 Troubleshooting Common Issues